Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 P2SH Address Generation Process#

-P2SH follows the Hash160 → Base58Check pattern from Chapter 1, but hashes the script rather than the public key:
+P2SH follows the same Hash160 → Base58Check pattern covered in Chapter 1, but hashes the script instead of a public key:

 Script Serialization → hex_encoded_script